mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 ***Scythe.*** :: Melee Weapon Attack: +3 to hit, reach 5 ft., one target. ***Hit.*** 1d10 slashing damage.::
 }}

-**Role:** Death Priest, Guardian of the Dead, Undead Hunter **Age:** 52 | **Alignment:** Lawful Neutral
+**Role:** Death Priest, Guardian of the Dead, Conflicted Agent **Age:** 52 | **Alignment:** Lawful Neutral (with complications)

-Sister Mortua serves Mordain the Sentinel, ensuring the dead rest peacefully and hunting those who disturb them.
-Grim but not evil—she sees death as natural and necromancy as obscene violation.
+Sister Mortua serves Mordain the Sentinel, believing she ensures the dead rest peacefully and hunts those who disturb them.
+She is grim but principled—death is natural, necromancy is obscene violation.
+However, her rigid worldview has made her vulnerable to manipulation.

+**The Unbound Deception:** Sister Mortua has been recruited by The Unbound under false pretenses.
+She believes The Unbound are working to *prevent* the Second Worldrend by recovering dangerous artifacts before corrupt governments misuse them.
+She doesn't know about Lord Shadows's true goals or the plan to wake Dragon Infernalix.
+In her mind, she's preventing catastrophe, not enabling it.

+When the truth becomes clear, she faces a crisis: follow orders from those who deceived her, or break her oath and oppose the very organization she joined to serve the greater good?

-**Connections:** Works with the Inquisition on undead matters.
+**Connections:** Works with the Inquisition on undead matters (unknowingly passing intelligence to The Unbound).
 Respects High Inquisitor Mordain (shared deity).
-Hunts necromancers relentlessly.
+Secretly reports to Lord Shadows (believes him righteous).

+**Secrets:**
-**Secrets:** Once was a necromancer herself—converted after her experiments went wrong.
-Her sister is now a vampire she's been unable to destroy.
-Hears the dead speak.
+1. Once was a necromancer herself—converted after her experiments went wrong and killed her parents
+2. Her younger sister is now a vampire she's been unable to destroy—this guilt drove her to The Unbound's "proactive" approach
+3. Hears the dead speak; they're warning her she's been deceived, but she refuses to listen
+4. **The Unbound have manipulated her through her guilt and her desire to "do something" about the corrupt powers that enabled necromancy to flourish**

+**Hooks:**
+- Could be turned against The Unbound if confronted with their true goals
-**Hooks:** Undead investigations.
-Could provide resurrection services.
-The vampire sister creates ongoing drama.
+- The vampire sister creates leverage and drama
+- Players might convince her to switch sides mid-combat
+- Her testimony could expose The Unbound's operations

 {{pageNumber,auto}}
 {{footnote Part IV: NPCs}}